guenchi/Igropyr/index.md

-### What is the Igropyr?
+## What is the Igropyr?

-gr. Υγρόν πυρ Greek fire
+Igropyr (gr.Υγρόν πυρ: Greek fire) is the secret weapon of the Schemers.

-Igropyr implements a high concurrent http server based on libuv.
+Igropyr implements a high concurrent server based on libuv, in another way, Igropyr is the Scheme's version of Node.

+Igropyr is committed to providing efficient, stable industrial grade servers.

+### Will it be better?

+In the second edition being designed, Igropyr draws on the wisdom of Erlang and will automatically extend the thread to other hosts.
+Automated distributed service provisioning and load balancing are its main goals.